katebatrakova/jungle-rails/README.md

 # Jungle

 A mini e-commerce application built with Rails 4.2 for purposes of teaching Rails by example.
+Necessary adjustments (bug fixes, new features, UI improvements, etc.) were implemented in the inherited code based on the requirements.

 ## Screenshots